hadiachaudhary10/iPhoneScreenDistanceAnimation/README.md

 # 🎯 Goal of the Project
-The aim of this project was to mimic the iPhone Screen Distance Animation in UIKit.
+The aim of this project is to mimic the iPhone Screen Distance Animation in UIKit.

 ## ✅ Screenshots